sharad28/VIF_FACTOR/README.md

     VIF : Variance Inflation Factor
     Generally, VIF more than 5 is indicative of high multi-collinearity.
 VIF=5 is equivalent to R-squared = 0.8.
-    It will provide VIF score between passed variables
+    This package will provide VIF score between passed variables

     Input: Take variable in form of DataFrame
     Output: Print VIF factor